tc-playground/tools-playground/web-development/development/frameworks/react-js/react-hooks/11-use-ref.md

 * The `useRef` hook allows `functional components` to interact with DOM nodes.

+* `Refs` in React are used to store a reference to a React element and their values are persisted across re-render.

+* `Refs` are mutable objects.
+They can be updated and can hold values other than a reference to a React element.

 * The `userRef` hook can be used to get a `reference hook` with an `initial value`.

     * The `reference hook` needs to be attached to the target JSX component using the `ref` attribute.